How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Flooding and Submersion Damage

 When your outdoor condenser unit ends up underwater, multiple catastrophic failures begin simultaneously.
-Water exposure can damage wiring and components, creating the risk of electrical shocks or fires if the system is powered on without proper inspection and repairs.
+Water exposure damages wiring and components, creating risks of electrical shocks or fires if the system powers on without proper inspection.

 Salt Air and Corrosion

-Properties directly on Wrightsville Beach or Figure Eight Island face an additional challenge beyond flooding.
-During hurricane-force winds, salt spray becomes aerosolized and penetrates every gap in your outdoor unit.
-The salt accelerates corrosion on aluminum fins, copper tubing, and electrical connections.
+Properties directly on Wrightsville Beach or Figure Eight Island face challenges beyond flooding.
+During hurricane-force winds, salt spray becomes aerosolized and penetrates every gap in outdoor units, accelerating corrosion on aluminum fins, copper tubing, and electrical connections.

 Kool Ducts Heat & Air technicians see this repeatedly after storms.
-A unit that avoided submersion but experienced heavy salt spray might look acceptable externally, but three months later the homeowner calls because the system failed.
-Inspection reveals green corrosion throughout the electrical compartment and pitted surfaces on the coils.
+A unit that avoided submersion but experienced heavy salt spray might look acceptable externally, but three months later fails due to green corrosion throughout the electrical compartment and pitted coil surfaces.

 Wind Damage and Debris

-Wind gusts over 100 mph caused significant damage to trees and buildings in the Cape Fear area during Florence.
-These same winds turn outdoor HVAC units into targets for airborne debris.
-Aluminum fins on condenser coils are delicate.
-A piece of siding or tree branch impacts the unit and crushes fins across entire sections of the coil.
-This reduces airflow and efficiency even if other components remain functional.
+Wind gusts over 100 mph turn outdoor HVAC units into targets for airborne debris.
+Aluminum fins on condenser coils are delicate—a piece of siding or tree branch can crush fins across entire sections, reducing airflow and efficiency even if other components remain functional.

 Power Surge Damage

-When power returns after a storm, the voltage often surges before stabilizing.
-This surge destroys capacitors, control boards, and compressor windings.
-Many homeowners don't realize their system was damaged until they try to use it.
-The equipment appears fine but won't start, or it runs briefly then shuts down on safety controls.
+When power returns after a storm, voltage often surges before stabilizing.
+This destroys capacitors, control boards, and compressor windings.
+Many homeowners don't realize their system was damaged until they try to use it—equipment appears fine but won't start, or runs briefly then shuts down on safety controls.

 Critical Safety Steps After Storm Waters Recede